Vaccines are available to prevent some types of meningitis and most of these are available as part of the UK routine immunisation schedule.

 Pneumococcal bacteria can cause meningitis and septicaemia.
 There are over 90 strains, but not all strains cause disease.

 - A pneumococcal conjugate vaccine (PCV) protects against 13 strains that commonly cause disease.
-It is offered to babies at 2, 4 and 12-13 months
+Babies born on or after 1 January 2020 are offered the vaccine at 12 weeks and 12-13 months.

 - A pneumococcal polysaccharide vaccine (PPV) is offered to anyone aged 65 years and over